-3.73 Three visits to the site were conducted and surveys carried out to establish the presence/absence of bats at the site.
+3.81 Three visits to the site were conducted and surveys carried out to establish the presence/absence of bats at the site.
 The results of the surveys are contained within the submitted bat survey report which concludes that there is an absence of roosting bats at the site.
-There is limited use of the site by bats and the proposal is not likely to have a detrimental impact on the local bat population.
-No mitigation is therefore considered necessary.
+There is limited use of the site by bats and the proposal would not be likely have a detrimental impact on the local bat population.
+No mitigation would therefore be considered necessary.